silverbulletmd/silverbullet/docs/Revisions.md

 The server only uses marker removal for files that had a supported text conflict.
 Binary and non-Markdown files require an explicit choice of version.
 Members can download either original side; writers can keep a side or their edited file.
 If one side deleted a file and the other edited it, choose whether to keep the edited file or delete it.
 Unsupported conflict types remain unresolved with an explanation rather than silently choosing a side.

 ## Scope
 Git sync follows one reviewed local/remote branch mapping.
-It does not create branches, open pull requests, rebase, or force-push.
+It can create the selected remote branch on the first push; it does not create local branches, open pull requests, rebase, or force-push.
 Ordinary local Git commands remain available, but concurrent changes to a merge or its files may require refreshing the conflict view before applying a choice.

 # Browsing history
 If revisions is enabled, there will be two additional views in the editor: